Thaddeus Ross (Marvel Cinematic Universe): Original derivations

 In the mainstream comics set in the Marvel Universe (Earth-616), Ross's comic counterpart, Thunderbolt Ross, made his debut in The Incredible Hulk #1 (1962) and was primarily depicted as a villain for the Hulk.
-In Hulk #1 (2008), Red Hulk made its appearance, but it was not until World War Hulk (2010) that the Red Hulk was revealed as Ross.
+In Hulk #1 (2008), the Red Hulk made its appearance, but it was not until World War Hulk (2010) that the character was revealed to be Ross.
 Ross has been well received in the comics, being ranked at number 71 by IGN on their list of the "Greatest Comic Book Villains of All Time".

 There are various differences between the MCU and comic version of the Red Hulk.
 In the comics, the Red Hulk's body functions as a "living heat generator", being able to generate enough heat to often melt metal, as his temperature rises proportionally with his anger.
 Brave New World incorporated these elements from the comics with the Red Hulk's transformation being "accompanied by fiery particles [...] with nearby materials visibly charred from the intense heat", but the film itself does not address the character's thermal abilities.
 Red Hulk also had the power to absorb energy which was not present in the film.
 Additionally, in the comics, Ross transformed into Red Hulk with the help of Intelligencia headed by MODOK, while in the MCU, Samuel Sterns gave him his powers through gamma-radiated pills.
 In the comics, despite being depicted as a villain, Red Hulk has appeared as a member of the Avengers, and has led the Thunderbolts, a team composed of various antiheroes including the Punisher and Elektra.